 Now the only thing I have to decide is how to crop it.
 Like this?

 And even after all this, I might not use it at all.
-Because now that I see it all HUGE on this computer screen, I really hate it.
+Because I really hate it.
 Why, oh why did I ever quit my job as the Bioterrorism Administrator of the Tea Association of the USA in order to illustrate a Damn France Book??

 So that’s what I did today: try, and try, and try again.